 Training the Next Generation of Leaders in Primary Care

-Individuals who receive an offer of admission to the University of Virginia School of Medicine who are interested in a career in general medicine are encouraged to apply to the Generalist Scholars Program (GSP).
-Scholarship funds up to a maximum of $40,000 are awarded to participating students upon the completion of medical school at the University of Virginia, fulfillment of the requirements of the Generalist Scholars Program and matching into an approved primary care residency.
+Individuals who receive an offer of admission to the University of Virginia School of Medicine who are interested in a career in generalist medicine (family medicine, general internal medicine, and general pediatrics) are encouraged to apply to the Generalist Scholars Program (GSP).
+Students can receive financial support up to a maximum of $40,000.
+Financial aid is awarded during the student’s final year upon the completion of medical school at the University of Virginia, fulfillment of the requirements of the Generalist Scholars Program, and matching into an approved primary care residency.

 For more information contact our office at (434) 982-6317 or email Ms. Dela Alexander at firstname.lastname@example.org